Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 npm install @azure/service-bus
 ```

+### TypeScript

-TypeScript users need to install Node types:
+TypeScript users need to have Node type definitions installed:

 ```bash
 npm install @types/node
 ```

-And also enable `compilerOptions.esModuleInterop` in tsconfig.json.
+You also need to enable `compilerOptions.allowSyntheticDefaultImports` in your tsconfig.json.
+Note that if you have enabled `compilerOptions.esModuleInterop`, `allowSyntheticDefaultImports` is enabled by default.

 ## Examples